 - Sliced almonds, (for garnish), optional

-- In the bowl of a stand mixer on medium low, cream together 1 stick of butter and the sugar.
-Once fully combined, add the eggs, one at a time, and 1/2 tsp vanilla extract and 2 ½ tsps of almond extract.
-When all those are mixed together, add half of the flour, plus the baking soda and powder.
-Stop to scrape down the sides of the bowl with a rubber spatula, then turn the mixer on low, add the ½ cup of milk and allow it to incorporate, followed by the rest of the flour.
+- In the bowl of a stand mixer on medium-high speed, cream together 1 stick of butter with the granulated sugar.
+After two minutes, drop the speed to medium-low add the 1/2 cup of milk, the sour cream, 1/2 teaspoon of vanilla extract and 2 1/2 teaspoons of almond extract.
+In a separate bowl, combine the baking soda, powder, and flour.
+To the mixer on low speed, add half of the flour, plus the baking soda and powder.
+Stop to scrape down the sides of the bowl with a rubber spatula, then turn the mixer on low, add the 1/2 cup of milk and allow it to incorporate, followed by the rest of the flour.
+Lastly, add the eggs, one at a time.
 Scoop batter into cupcake liners until about two thirds full, then bake at 350° for 18-20 minutes, or until you can insert a toothpick into the center of the cupcake and it comes out clean of raw batter.
 Allow the cupcakes to cool ten minutes on a baking rack.

-- To fill the cupcakes, take a very small ice cream scoop or melon baller and use it to scoop out a small circle from the center of the cupcake, being sure not to go all the way through.
+- To fill the cupcakes, take a very small ice cream scoop or melon baller and use it to scoop out a small circle from the center of each cupcake, being sure not to go all the way through.
 If you do dig too deep, just take some of the scooped cupcake and push it back down into the hole.
 Using a teaspoon, place about half a teaspoon (or more, if you like lots of cherry preserves) of cherry preserves into the hole in each cupcake.
 I also added a quarter teaspoon of the maraschino cherry juice on top of the jam, but this is entirely optional depending on how much you like the flavor of maraschino cherries.

 - To make the frosting, in the bowl of a stand mixer on medium speed, beat the two sticks of butter until smooth.
-Drop the speed to low and add 2 teaspoons of almond extract, then two cups of powdered sugar, one at a time.
+Drop the speed to low and add 2 teaspoons of almond extract, 1/2 teaspoon vanilla extract, then two cups of powdered sugar, one at a time.
 Scrape down the insides of the bowl if the frosting is creeping up the sides, or if there’s some powdered sugar sitting in the bottom of the bowl.
 Carefully pour in the 5 tablespoons of milk, followed by the 2 remaining cups of powdered sugar, and continue to mix on the lowest speed until everything is fully incorporated.
 Pipe onto cooled, filled cupcakes, and garnish each cupcake with a maraschino cherry and sliced almonds.

 Rate the Recipe:

 Jenny Colgan has numerous funny, insatiable novels that will have you craving everything from chocolate to cupcakes, as well as more details of the intricate lives of her heroines.
-Her New York Times bestsellers and International Bestsellers are: Little Beach Street Bakery, Summer at Little Beach Street Bakery, Meet Me at the Cupcake Cafe, and The Loveliest Chocolate Shop in Paris.
+Her New York Times bestsellers and international bestsellers are Little Beach Street Bakery, Summer at Little Beach Street Bakery, Meet Me at the Cupcake Cafe, and The Loveliest Chocolate Shop in Paris.
 She also has 3 Christmas novels available.
 Her latest novel is The Cafe by the Sea.